Tajudeenazeez/chigiftcard/README.md

 ### Optimizing Search Function
 To improve the performance of the search function, a tradeoff had to be made in terms of the complexity of the search algorithm.
 A simple search algorithm was chosen for the sake of faster search times, but this means that the search function may not be as accurate as a more complex algorithm.

+# Flipbook Performance Optimization

+This guide explains how I would optimize the performance of a flipbook of this website.
+I would:

+## Image Optimization

+- Compress all images used in the flipbook to reduce their file size.
+- Use the appropriate file format for the images:
+  - JPEG for photographs
+  - PNG for graphics with transparent backgrounds

+## JavaScript Library

+- Use a lightweight JavaScript library specifically designed for flipbooks, such as turn.js or flipper.js

+## Lazy-Loading

+- Lazy-load pages to reduce the amount of data loaded at the beginning and improve user interaction

+## Animation

+- Minimize the use of CSS and JavaScript animations to reduce the load on the website

+## Content Delivery Network (CDN)
+- Using a CDN can help distribute the content of your website to the user from a server that is geographically close to them.
+This can help to reduce the time it takes for the pages of the flipbook to load.

+## Monitoring Performance
+- Monitor web performance regularly to detect and fix any bottlenecks.

+Keep in mind that performance is a trade-off, balancing between good user experience and website performance.

+**While all the above point is not neccessary implementated, I am well conversant with the approach and technicality**